-The POD mode shapes $\phi_i(x)$ provide a clearer picture of the identified underlying beam motion rather than direct inspection of the displacement fields.
-The first two modes, comprising approximately 60% of the total energy, are shown in Fig. 7, where the modes are multiplied by a mode coefficient of -1/+1 (red/blue) to assist visualization of their oscillatory behavior.
-The first POD mode represents a streamwise translation of the beam in the x -direction (u -component of displacement).
-The second POD mode is a rocking mode, where the face of the beam rotates along its central axis, causing a pronounced v -component displacement in the y -direction with a smaller u -component of displacement in the x -direction as illustrated in Fig. 7b.
+The mode shapes $\phi_i(x)$ provide a clearer picture of the underlying beam motion rather than direct inspection of the displacement fields.
+The first two modes, comprising approximately 60% of the total energy, are shown in Fig. 7.
+The modes are multiplied by a mode coefficient of -1/+1 (red/blue) to assist visualization of their oscillatory behavior.
+Mode 1 represents a streamwise translation of the beam.
+Mode 2 is a rocking mode, where the face of the beam rotates along its central axis and causing a pronounced in the v-component displacement.

-Fig. 7 POD modes of beam displacement: a) streamwise translation and b) vertical rocking.
+Fig. 7 POD modes of beam displacement: a) mode 1 and b) mode 2.
+Red and blue represent the mode shapes multiplied by -1 and +1 mode coefficients $a_i$ .